Skip to Content

 Sure, the Wizard will take less damage if any of the bandits attack them, but they will still take half damage.

-If the bandits simply attack the rest of the party, and the party (excluding the wizard, because they are casting blade ward) attack the bandits, then it becomes 3 attacks from the party’s actions against the 4 from the bandit’s actions.
+If the bandits simply attack the rest of the party, and the party (excluding the wizard because they are casting blade ward) attacks the bandits, then it becomes 3 attacks from the party’s actions against the 4 from the bandit’s actions.

 Assuming that the party is not exceptionally more powerful or well-armed than the bandits, simple math dictates that the party will most likely lose this engagement.